daniel-wrench/sf_gap_analysis/README.md

     - ~~Run whole pipeline~~
     - ~~Check why no boxplots~~
     - ~~Confirm (PSP) params, noting step 2b dependent on # files~~
-3. Put on PSP run of 30 files
+3. ~~Put on PSP run of 30 files~~
-4. Put on Wind run of 10 files
+4. ~~Put on Wind run of 10 files~~
+3. ~~While that's running test 10, 15 bin run here (fixing for local params), then pushing those updates to nesi~~
-2. Full pipeline run with 10, 15, 20 bins, noting mem and time reqs
+2. ~~Full pipeline run with 10, 15, 20 bins, noting mem and time reqs~~
+    - Add pickle error checking everywhere these are read in (2b, 4)
-3. When good, all PSP, 1 month PSP test and 1 month Wind test
+3. When good, run pipeline with all current PSP data, 1 month PSP test and 1 month Wind test
-4. Depending on heatmap bins trend, maybe try different #
+4. Depending on heatmap bins trend, maybe try different #.
+Also decide on smoothing and error bars.
 5. New manuscript, just taking intro/bg from existing and not doing geostats stuff for now.
 11. Send completed draft manuscript to Tulasi, Marcus
 12. Implement Fraternale's sample size threshold for fitting slopes, and send to him